 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
-If a holiday falls on a scheduled class day, a make-up class will be scheduled for Friday, including exam dates.
-(Thanksgiving and Remembrance Day)
+If a holiday falls on a scheduled class day or a class needs to be rescheduled, a make-up class will be scheduled for Friday.